Adapting Security Warnings to Counter Online Disinformation: Laboratory Study

-\paragraph{Alternative Visit Rate} We also recorded whether participants who clicked through a warning returned to the results page and visited an additional source.
-We used this data to compute each warning's AVR: the proportion of tasks where after attempting to visit an initial source, a participant visits an alternative source before completing the task.
-AVR is a new metric we devised for empirically measuring the behavioral effects of a disinformation warning.
-A high AVR indicates that a warning can influence users to decide to visit secondary sources of information.\footnote{AVR does not capture users' perceptions of warnings or the accuracy of their beliefs, which is why we pair this approach with qualitative methods.
-It is an important open question whether encounters with high-AVR warnings are associated with more accurate beliefs, easier correction of misperceptions, or better ability to distinguish disinformation from real news.} In some cases this will cause a user not to see the disinformation at all, and in all cases it exposes the user to alternative information.
+\paragraph{Alternative Visit Rate} We also recorded whether participants visited an alternative source (i.e., the secondary website) during a task, either because the user did not continue beyond the warning to the primary source or because the user sought to confirm the accuracy of the information from the primary source.\footnote{CTR and AVR are closely related: a non-clickthrough is a type of alternative visit.
+As a result, $\textrm{AVR} \ge 1 - \textrm{CTR}$.} We used this data to compute each warning's AVR: the proportion of tasks where a participant visited an alternative source before completing the task.
+AVR is a new metric we devised for empirically measuring the behavioral effects of a disinformation warning.\footnote{Another advantage of the AVR metric is that it is available in control conditions, not just treatment conditions.
+We did not record alternative visits for control rounds in the laboratory study, but we make extensive use of control round AVR in the crowdworker study.} A high AVR indicates that a warning can influence users to decide to visit secondary sources of information.\footnote{AVR does not capture user perceptions of warnings or the accuracy of user beliefs, which is why we pair this approach with qualitative methods.
+It is an important open question whether encounters with high AVR warnings are associated with more accurate beliefs, easier correction of misperceptions, or better ability to distinguish disinformation from real news.} In some cases this will cause a user not to see the disinformation at all, and in all cases it exposes the user to alternative information.

 \paragraph{Interview} After the final round, we informed participants of the true purpose of the study, then conducted the interview.
-We first asked about the participant's general understanding of disinformation: how they defined disinformation, what made them believe a website might contain disinformation, and if they had ever encountered disinformation that they knew of.
-Next we asked the participant to describe their reactions to the warnings they encountered during the study.
+We first asked about the participant's general understanding of disinformation: how they defined disinformation, what made them believe a website might contain disinformation, and if they had ever encountered content that they recognized as disinformation.
+Next, we asked the participant to describe their reactions to the warnings that they encountered during the study.
 We prompted participants to elaborate on these responses until we could determine whether the participant had noticed and comprehended the warnings (\hyperref[item:labRQ1]{RQ1} and \hyperref[item:labRQ2]{RQ2}).